flower-mdy-geo/app-in-myanmar/README.md

                                                                                       Declaration

-We declare that this project is as the instructions of our Director U Ravi Chhabra.
+We declare that this project is the instructions of our Director U Ravi Chhabra.
 Sometimes, we search some data from google.

                 Project Details